kjh86/SA-YOLO/README.md

 ## Contact

-For questions or collaborations, please open an issue on GitHub..
+For questions or collaborations, please open an issue on GitHub.